m4r35n357/ODE-Playground/README.md

 ## Running the programs

 ### Solving and Plotting ODEs
-This use case only involves calling the "t-functions" in ad.py or taylor-ode.c.
+This use case only involves calling the "t_functions" in ad.py or taylor-ode.c.
 No differentiation happens in these functions (they only implement the recurrence relations); it is the responsibility of the calling program to organize this properly.
 Refer to tsm-*.c for a varied selection of examples, including several from https://chaoticatmospheres.com/mathrules-strange-attractors and http://www.atomosyd.net/spip.php?rubrique5.